Air & Climate

 outdoor air quality

-FSU continuously works to improve outdoor air quality on campus.
-Some ways that we keep our air clean include:
+Some ways that FSU continuously works to improve outdoor air quality on campus include:

 • Designating FSU as a Tobacco Free Campus

-• Implementing a Refrigerant Management Program aimed at reducing the emission of hydrofluorocarbons (HFCs)
+• Implementing a Refrigerant Management Program aimed at reducing the emission of hydrofluorocarbons (HFCs).
+HFCs have a greenhouse effect in our atmosphere that is 1,000-13,000 times greater than that of CO2.

 Tobacco free campus